TaraRosen/test/README.md

 ![Image](rm5.png)

-And here we are looking at clutch time, which I defined as the last 2 minutes of a game with a score differential of 5 points or less.
+And here we are looking at **clutch time**, which I defined as the last 2 minutes of a game with a score differential of 5 points or less.
 To me, this is one of the most exciting parts of the game… it’s why people always joke that you really only ever have to watch the last few minutes of a basketball game because this is where all the good stuff happens.

 ![Image](rm6.png)

-And here, there is a huge difference between the two leagues — only 16% of the games in the WNBA are what I consider tight at the end verses 44% of the men’s games.
+There is a huge difference between the two leagues — only 16% of the games in the WNBA are what I consider tight at the end verses 44% of the men’s games.

 That is approximately 65 games out of the 406 WNBA games being close verses 1082 games out of 2460 games of the NBA games.